As an Amazon Associate I earn from qualifying purchases.

 - Add some of the hot milk mixture to the egg mixture a tablespoon at a time, whisking until the egg mixture is warm, then slowly pour the warm egg mixture into the hot milk, whisking continuously.

 - Place the partially baked pie crust on a cookie sheet and pour the filling into it and carefully place it in the oven.
-Check at 20 minutes and cover the edges with a pie shield or aluminum foil if getting too brown.
+Check at 20 minutes and cover the edges with a pie shield or aluminum foil if it is getting too brown.
 Bake for a total of 40 minutes until the outside is firm and the center is only a little jiggly.
 The top should be golden brown.

 - Allow to cool before serving.
 Sprinkle with toasted coconut if desired.
 If you cut it while still hot, it will not hold its shape very well.